Molecular HIV surveillance

 During this webinar, speakers from UCHAPS and the CDC will discuss the public health model for MHS, debunk myths about MHS, and identify benefits of MHS.
 Presentations will be followed by Q&A.

 Alexa Oster, MD, the Molecular HIV Surveillance Lead in the Division of HIV/AIDS Prevention at the Centers for Disease Control and Prevention

-This resource was supported by the Cooperative Agreement, #NU65PS004588 funded by the Centers of Disease Control and Prevention.
+This resource was partially supported by the Cooperative Agreement, #NU65PS004588 funded by the Centers of Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers of Disease Control and Prevention or the Department of Health and Human Services.